 The Mahayāna Buddhist approach gives great importance to receptivity, self-surrender and devotion.
 Whereas the Hinayāna practitioner can be characterised, usually incorrectly, as primarily engaged with his own liberation, and with achieving Buddhahood by an effort of his own personal will, the Mahayāna practitioner is engaged in a much larger cosmic drama.
 He or she aspires to become a Bodhisattva – a realised being who lives for the sake of the liberation of others.
 Furthermore, the Mahayāna vision is an unashamedly mythical one, in which the universe is peopled by a vast number of male and female Buddhas and Bodhisattvas – who exist in almost infinitely various realms and states of being, both material and and non-material.

-Awakening to the Sambhoghakaya – to the Archetypal Dimension of Being
+Awakening to the Sambhoghakaya – to the Archetypal Dimensions of Being

 Traditional practitioners in the East, might not make the distinction that I am making between story and myth, or between cultural and eternal truth.
-The modern Western practitioner of the Mahayāna approach does not necessarily make these distinctions either, but will generally, either consciously or unconsciously be open to an ‘archetypal’ view of psychological and cultural phenomena – a view in which our most fundamental psychological structures and motivations are recognised to be reflections of an objective and collective dimension of mind.
-The Buddhist wisdom leads us to a clearer conviction in this regard.
-It asserts the fact that we are persons in appearance only, and that all of the cognitive-perceptual processes from which we are assembled are universal.
-In making this observation, it is by implication saying, that who we are ultimately, can only be described using the terms and the imagery of an archetypal psychology.
+The modern Western practitioner of the Mahayāna approach does not necessarily make these distinctions either, but will however, generally be open to an ‘archetypal’ view of psychological and cultural phenomena – a view in which we recognise that our most fundamental psychological structures and motivations are reflections of corresponding objective and collective, or ‘archetypal’, dimensions of mind.
+The Buddhist wisdom leads us to an even clearer conviction in this regard.
+It asserts the fact that we are persons in appearance only, and that all of the cognitive-perceptual processes from which we are assembled are universal – i.e. archetypal.
+In making this observation, The Buddhist tradition is by implication saying, that who we are ultimately, can only be described using the terms and the imagery of an archetypal psychology.

-By approaching the mandala deities in the spirit of archetypal psychology, the modern Western practitioner of Mahayāna Buddhism can, I believe, approach that dimension of the Buddha’s experience that the tradition came to call the Samboghakaya – that dimension in which the tension between the relative and the absolute, and between the individual and the collective, is creatively held and ultimately resolved.
+By approaching the mandala deities quite explicitly in the spirit of an archetypal psychology, the modern Western practitioner of Mahayāna Buddhism, can bring greater clarity to his or her approach that rich internal dimension of the Buddha’s experience that the tradition came to speak of in terms of the samboghakaya – that dimension in which the tension between the relative and the absolute, and between the individual and the collective, is creatively held and ultimately resolved.
 The mandala of the ten Buddhas is a multidimensional archetypal symbol by which a great many seemingly irreconcilable opposites are held and reconciled.
-It is only by systematically acknowledging and holding the numerous stark dichotomies that the mandala shows us, in a bodily-felt way, that we can subsequently find ourselves moving towards a reconciliation of those opposites, and towards a sense of the underlying non-dual reality of the Dharmakaya, whose nature is not knowable directly – but only by its reflection in the Samboghakaya.
+It is only by systematically acknowledging and holding the numerous stark dichotomies that the mandala shows us, in a bodily-felt way, that we can subsequently find ourselves moving towards a reconciliation of those opposites, and towards a sense of the underlying non-dual reality of the dharmakaya, whose nature is not knowable directly – only by its reflection in the samboghakaya.

 Spiritual ‘Inflation’ – the Shadow of Spiritual Receptivity